top of page

 Yamaha started making acoustic guitars in 1966, followed by electric guitars in the 1970s.
 Their guitars have always been built by contracted factories in Japan, and later in Korea, China, and Indonesia.
 The company has never been very lefty-friendly, but has made token offerings on and off over the years.

-This was a single locking tremolo that had the strings fed through from the rear of the base.
-The strings are attached without cutting the ball end, but are double-locked because they are locked with a plate.
+The "RM-Pro" was a Yamaha proprietary single locking tremolo, introduced in 1988 that allowed the strings to be fed through from the rear of the base.
+As with the RM-II, the strings do not need the ball ends cut off and are each double-locked with a bullet-shaped plate.
 It was unique in that it used needle bearings at the fulcrum to ensure smooth operation and precise pitch return.
 The bridge also featured a pitch rise adjustment which makes it possible to set a maximum amount of pitch bend.
 It also has a pop in-pop out tremolo arm.
 There was no licensing inscription or model identification on the unit.

 Later versions of the 1987-1989 left handed Yamaha RGX 612SL and Yamaha SE612L were made with this tremolo.

-The RM-Pro II was the successor to the RM Pro and is an FRT-100 style unit with one straight knife edge (like a Gotoh.)
 It is immediately recognizable for the fact that its licensing statement is stamped upside down on the base plate, irrespective of whether the guitar is left handed or right handed.
 It says: "YAMAHA RM-PRO II" with a second line saying "Licensed Under" and a third line saying "Floyd Rose Pats."
 All three U.S patent numbers are stamped on the block.
-From the very few pictures you can find of these units it appears that Yamaha couldn't be bothered to change the base plate to left handed, as they have drilled the straight edge of a right hand base for the tremolo arm.
-But that doesn't matter, who cares about lefties?

-Here is a video presenting a close up of the lefty RMX-Pro II: Yamaha RMX II — Obscure Lefthand Bridges — RGX 312L
+Here is a YouTube video presenting a close up of the lefty RMX II: Yamaha RMX II — Obscure Lefthand Bridges — RGX 312L

 In 2007 Yamaha released two guitars with what they stated was a "unique" and "patented" double locking tremolo.
 It is mentioned here so that you don't waste your time trying to find one, because these two models were never made left handed.
 This tremolo was the "Yamaha Finger Clamp Tremolo System" and it was used on the 2007 Yamaha CV820 WB Wes Borland Signature model and the 2007 Yamaha RGX-520DZ Superstrat, both made in Taiwan.
 The Wes Borland model was made into the 2010s.

-I don't know how Yamaha could say this was "unique" and "patented" in 2007 because the very same tremolo was used 20 years earlier by B.C Rich, on some of their Japan-only N.J Series Warlock models, from 1986-1989.
-It was also used on some B.C.
-Rich ST-III models, 2000s era.
+However...
+I don't know how Yamaha could say this was "unique" and "patented" in 2007 because the very same tremolo, albeit a slightly less fancy version, was used 20 years earlier by B.C Rich, on some of their Japan-only N.J Series Warlock models between 1986 and 1989 and some ST-III models, 2000s era.
+And here it is again on a Lag Rockline made in France in 1987!
+(How did this end up on a French guitar?)
 Further, Gibson Guitars and Wayne Charvel collaborated in 1987 to produce the limited edition 1987-1988 Gibson WRC guitar (never offered left handed.)
 It used this exact same tremolo.
+They all have the "Licensed Under Floyd Rose Patents" statement stamped upside down on the baseplate.
+The 2007 Yamaha version has no inscriptions.

 ESP Japan (1980s and 1990s)

 ESP of Japan began as a guitar repair shop in Shibuya, Tokyo in 1975.
 In 1979 they started a custom shop and established a presence in the United States in 1981.
 The company opened its own factory in Nagano, Japan in 1983.
 A second factory opened in 1986 in Sado Island, Niigata-ken Japan.
-During the 1980s and 1990s, the company was an OEM producer for several brands including Kramer.
+During the 1980s and 1990s, the company was an OEM producer for several brands, most famously Kramer.
+In 1990 ESP bought Schecter Guitars.
+ESP has, for the most part, been quite lefty-friendly.
+One of the few.

 ESP offers five brands: "Navigator" which is exclusive to the Japanese domestic market and consists of high-end Fender and Gibson replicas, "ESP" for the international market with high-end and intermediate guitars, "Edwards" for the Japan domestic market aimed at intermediate to advanced players, entry-level brand "Grassroots" for the Japanese domestic market, and entry-level brand "LTD" for the international market.
 "Edwards" was launched in 1990.
 "LTD" and "Grassroots" were launched in 1996 and are both made in Indonesia or China.